apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/TimelineServer.md

 ### Elements of the `entity` (Timeline Entity) Object:

-See also {{Timeline Event List}} for syntax of the timeline event object.
+See also `Timeline Event List` for syntax of the timeline event object.
+Note that `value` of `primaryfilters` and `otherinfo` is an Object instead of a String.

 | Item | Data Type | Description|